 Assuming that this crisis has “unprecedented contours”, António Costa highlighted the path Portugal took in responding to the pandemic, extolling the merits of social status.

 “The pandemic crisis has made the value of the welfare state unquestionable.
 It was thanks to the social state that we managed to have a robust SNS, capable of responding to the needs of the Portuguese, it was thanks to this social state that we had a Social Security, reformulated in recent years in its sustainability, able to respond promptly to the needs of job protection , the income of families and workers, and it was also the social state that allowed a public school, which, even if prevented from working in person, was able to reinvent itself in new forms of distance work, but which never left its students ”, recalled the head of government.

 Regarding the measures adopted in Portugal to support workers and companies, António Costa highlighted the simplification of the lay-off measures, the extraordinary support to families and the automatic extension of unemployment benefits, recognizing that “times of exception” are being experienced and that this crisis has “asymmetric consequences”.

-"We cannot conform to this reality and we must, at the end of this crisis, work to have more just, egalitarian societies that guarantee greater social protection for all", concludes the Portuguese Prime Minister.
+"We cannot conform to this reality and we have to work, in order to get out of this crisis, to have more just, egalitarian societies that ensure greater social protection for all", concludes the Portuguese Prime Minister.